Generic Name: phentermine and topiramate (FEN ter meen and toe PIR a mate)

 Qsymia is not approved for use by anyone younger than 18 years old.

 How should I take Qsymia?

 Store Qsymia at room temperature away from moisture and heat.
 Keep track of the amount of medicine used from each new bottle.
-Qsymia is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Phentermine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.